 Everyone has ancestors who were slaves.
 Everyone has ancestors who were owners of slaves.
-It is only a question of how many hundreds of years ago it happened.
-Or if it still is happening today.
-Slavery happens without regard to race or skin color - that of the slave, or that of the slave-owner.
+It is only a question of how many hundreds of years ago it happened – no more in the distant past than that, for anyone.

 In some parts of the world, slavery of both types – for sex and for labor – still currently exists.
 Approximately thirty million people still live in slavery in the present day.

 In the more developed countries, slavery occurs primarily through criminal networks.
 The vast majority living in slavery are in parts of the world where: